vanschroeder/require_tree/README.md

  console.log(passedArray);
 ```

-*Note*: If you make nested `require_tree` calls  you will need to explicitely pass the locals object to the options param of the nested call
+*Note*: If you make nested `require_tree` calls  you will need to explicitely pass the `module.parent.exports.locals` and `module.parent.exports.packages` objects to the `locals` param of the options object for the nested call.
+See the `Options` section above.

 Building Data Structures